Date: Sunday 4 August 2024

-Workshops will be conducted in half-day formats and usually include the presentation of theory (the evidence base) and opportunities for activities and/or discussion among participants.
-Importantly, the content will feature innovative ideas that have practical application, with participants gaining both knowledge and skills.
+Workshops were conducted in half-day formats and included the presentation of theory (the evidence base) and opportunities for activities and/or discussion among participants.
+Importantly, the content featured innovative ideas that have practical application, with participants gaining both knowledge and skills.

 Workshop 1